IUD And Acne: Causes And How To Prevent It

 3. Reduce Stress

 Psychological stress plays a big hand in hormonal acne.
-Cortisol is a hormone that is released in stressful situations.
+Cortisoli XA steroid hormone released by the adrenal glands in the body and known for regulating stress in a dangerous situation. is a hormone that is released in stressful situations.
 The combination of hormones like progestin, estrogen, and cortisol creates an environment for cystic acne (5).
 Practice relaxation techniques and yoga to manage your stress.

 If changing your routine and lifestyle seems to bring no change, consult a dermatologist and ask them to put you on medicines.
 Your dermatologist may prescribe oral medications like isotretinoin or minocycline or topical treatments like retinol, etc. (3).